Skip to main content

 Monitoring by means of pH value measurement

-Conductivity for scrubbing liquid control
+Conductivity for washing liquid control

 Customer benefits in gas scrubber monitoring

-When determining the concentration of scrubbing liquids, LiquiSonic® impresses with its robust sensor design, which makes wearing parts and maintenance superfluous.
-The measuring system is configured plug&play and impresses customers worldwide with its highly accurate measurement results and long process service life.
+In the determination of concentrations of washing liquids, it impresses LiquiSonic® with its robust sensor design, which makes wear parts and maintenance unnecessary.
+The measuring system is configured as plug&play and impresses customers worldwide with its highly accurate measurement results and long process uptime.

 LiquiSonic® in the gas scrubber process (example: phosgene gas scrubber)

-Installation of the measurement technology
+Installation of the measuring technology

-Typical measuring range:
+Typical measurement range:

 • Concentration range NaOH: 5 to 20 m%